IDAES/idaes-pse/docs/install/linux-full.rst

 Linux installation
 ==================

-This section has the instructions for a "full" Linux installation.
-If you want to just try a few examples and find these instructions difficult to follow, you may try the :ref:`min_install_linux`.
+This section has the instructions for a "advanced" Linux installation for developers.
+Most should not need to refer to this section.

 System Requirements
 -------------------